-- What does Intrumentation relate to?
+What does Instrumentation relate to?

-- In this modern era, Instrumentation is one of the most important branches in Industrial point of view, as this is a multi-disciplinary stream that covers areas such as chemical, mechanical, electrical, electronics, biomedical and computers.
+In this modern era, Instrumentation is one of the most important branches in Industrial point of view, as this is a multi-disciplinary stream that covers areas such as chemical, mechanical, electrical, electronics, biomedical and computers.
 This helps in making a switch to other disciplines.
-Instrumentation ideally deals with measurement, control and automation of processes.
+Instrumentation ideally deals with the measurement, control and automation of processes.

-- In today’s modern era, almost all industries are automated.
-Automation is the core job of instrumentation engineers and Instrumentation technician.
+In today’s modern era, almost all industries are automated.
+Automation is the core job of instrumentation engineers and Instrumentation technicians.
 As the trend of automation picks up in Australia Instrumentation and Control Engineers and technicians are finding more and more job opportunities.
 Australia is a large economy with multiple oil and gas reserves and automation is required to facilitate production with state-of-the-art technologies as the labour costs could be expensive in remote areas.
-Therefore, automation of process has created plenty of opportunities for instrumentation engineers and technicians.
+Therefore, automation of processes has created plenty of opportunities for instrumentation engineers and technicians.
 Right from Research & Development units to aerospace companies, pharmaceuticals, food industries, thermal power plants, steel plants, fertiliser plants, automobile companies, biomedical companies, refineries and cement plants, these engineers and technicians find job opportunities in almost all domains of the world.

-- Control and Optimization is another important criterion in many Industries.
+Control and Optimization is another important criterion in many Industries.
 Electronics and Instrumentation engineers and technicians having good exposure in these areas will be highly effective in solving various critical needs of the Industries.

-- Instrumentation engineers and technicians can get jobs in the Heavy industries such as Thermal Power Stations, Steel Plants, Refineries, and Cement and Fertilizer Plants.
+Instrumentation engineers and technicians can get jobs in the Heavy industries such as Thermal Power Stations, Steel Plants, Refineries, and Cement and Fertilizer Plants.
 They have a multidisciplinary role to play.
 One may choose to move sideways into other career areas either within or outside their industry.
 This might include areas such as purchasing, sales, marketing, finance, HR, IT or general management.

-- Type of Work
+Type of Work

 - Design and develop new control systems;

-Maintain and modify existing systems;
+- Maintain and modify existing systems;

-Troubleshooting and problem-solving;
+- Troubleshooting and problem-solving;

-Understanding and ensuring compliance with the health and safety regulations and quality standards
+- Understanding and ensuring compliance with the health and safety regulations and quality standards

-Provide advice and consultancy support;
+- Provide advice and consultancy support;

-Assistance in purchasing equipment;
+- Assistance in purchasing equipment;

-Write computer softwares;
+- Write computer software;

-Develop new business proposals.
+- Develop new business proposals.

-- Instrumentation Courses Online
+Instrumentation Courses Online